Skip to content

 • 915 MHz center frequency: Maximizes antenna efficiency and output power

-These characteristics have made the new “Australia: Victoria” preset the benchmark for MeshCore deployments across the region — offering both urban reliability and rural range without needing per-node customization.
+These characteristics have made the new “Australia: Victoria” preset the benchmark for MeshCore deployments across the region — offering both urban reliability and rural range without needing per-region customization.

 Conclusion

-Through months of experimentation, real-world testing, and parameter optimization, the Victorian MeshCore community created a configuration worthy of standardization — the “Australia: Victoria” preset.
+Through months of experimentation, real‑world testing, and parameter optimization, the Victorian MeshCore community created a configuration worthy of standardization.

 Category: Uncategorized